-There are three different types of mammals, and I wanted to explain what these three groups are.
+There are three different types of mammals, and I wanted to explain these three groups.

 The first group is placental mammals.
 These are mammals that have placentas.
-The second are marsupials, which have a pouch that is used to nourish their young.
+The second are marsupials, which have a pouch to nourish their young.
 The third are monotremes, which lay eggs.

-I wanted to find out if all three of these live in North America.
+I wanted to find out if all three live in North America.
 If you want to know, then please read on.

 The placental mammals give birth to live young.
-They are the most diverse group of mammals and consist of over 4,000 known species.
+They are the most diverse mammals and comprise over 4,000 known species.
 There are several different forms of placental mammals.
 These include whales, bats, elephants, tigers, and humans.

-They are referred to as placental mammals because they have a true placenta.
+They are referred to as placental mammals because they have an actual placenta.
 This is a significant and dominant characteristic of this group of mammals.

 The fetus stays in the womb until it reaches full development and is ready for birth.
 During this time, the fetus receives nourishment through the placenta.
-This organ facilitates the exchange of oxygen, nutrients, and waste products between the fetus blood and the mother’s blood.
+This organ facilitates the exchange of oxygen, nutrients, and waste products between the fetus’s and the mother’s blood.

-Marsupial and placental mammals are quite different, although some people consider marsupials to be similar to placentals.
+Marsupial and placental mammals differ, although some consider marsupials similar to placentals.
 The marsupial may have a placenta, but it is short-lived and does not significantly contribute to the fetus’s development.
-The placenta is efficient and well-developed to support the young to full term’s growth.
+The placenta is efficient and well-developed to support the young to full-term growth.

 Placental mammals feed their young ones exclusively on milk during the first few days after birth.
 They have nipples from which their babies suckle to get the necessary nourishment to grow and thrive.

-True placental mammals come from the clade Eutheria’s stem-group members, which is thought to have existed in the Jurassic period.
+True placental mammals come from the clade Eutheria’s stem-group members, thought to have existed in the Jurassic period.
 Modern placental orders might have originated in the Paleogene period.

 They gradually evolved and took over different ecological niches left bare when the dinosaurs disappeared.
-They also increased in size, with some mammals such as primates developing specialized hands and feet.
+They also increased in size, with some mammals developing specialized hands and feet, such as primates.

 There are three Superorders of placental mammals.
-These are as a result of a geographically separate evolution a long time ago.
+These result from a geographically separate evolution a long time ago.

 The first is Afrotheria, which is made up of several Orders from Africa.
 These comprise the dugongs and manatees, elephants and tenrecs from Madagascar, shrew-like creatures, elephant shrews, the aardvark, the golden mole, and the rock dassies.